-The X9DAX-7F/iF has a 24-pin proprietary power supply connector (JPW1) for connection to the ATX power supply.
-In addition, there are two 8-pin secondary power connectors (JPW2, JPW3) that also must be connected to your power supply.
-See Section 5-8 for power connector pin definitions.
+The X9DAX-7F/iF-HFT has a 24-pin primary power supply connector (JPW1) for connection to the ATX power supply.
+In addition, there are two 8-pin 12V processor power connectors (JPW2 and JPW3) and one 4-pin power connector (JPW4) that must be connected to your power supply.
+See Section 5-9 for power connector pin definitions.